Frequently Asked Questions

 Also note, there are FAR Clauses also associated with the SAM.gov registration.
 The FAR Clause Cheat Sheet from RFPrepared can help you decipher those Clauses quickly – to make sure you aren’t missing something important.
 The FAR Clause Cheat Sheet highlights more than 100 common FAR Clauses – restating them in language you can understand, and letting you know of any additional information you need to provide.

 Take a Test Drive of the FAR Clause Cheat Sheet on the Free Stuff page.

-FBO.gov lists all the RFPs out there from the US Federal Government.
+Beta.SAM.gov has replaced FBO.gov as the central repository for all the RFPs out there from the US Federal Government.
 It is free to register, and you can easily set up a Search to have opportunities delivered to your email inbox.
 Opportunities can be searched by NAICS codes, geographical location, government Agency, due date, etc. Assistance with getting an FBO.gov search set up is included in each of our packages as part of the first steps – check it out on the Pricing page.

 The Response Matrix is a document organization tool and not a document editor.

 The unique feature about the Response Matrix is that it creates a complete PDF of each individual RFP response that you can then save elsewhere, print or download and send. lf you would like to edit the PDF, RFPrepared suggests looking into Adobe Acrobat Pro DC.

 Use of the FAR Clause Cheat Sheet requires a spreadsheet editor to use.
 We recommend Microsoft Excel version 2007 or later.
 If you wish to use another spreadsheet program, please check that it supports .xlsx files.

 Downloading Skype to your desktop is free and easy.
 Go to Skype for simple download instructions, then, once you have Skype on your desktop, simply type firstname.lastname@example.org in the Search Skype box and give us a call.